A Survey on Large Language Model-Based Game Agents: Memory System of LLMGA

+\textbf{Memory Compression.} As input length grows, LLM performance often degrades due to limited capacity to maintain and manipulate multiple information items simultaneously~\cite{gong2024working}.
+To alleviate this bottleneck, memory compression techniques aim to condense long contexts into compact representations that preserve salient information.
+One line of work introduces soft or virtual tokens that summarize longer text spans, allowing the model to condition on compressed representations rather than the full input~\cite{lester2021power,ge2023incontext,gist}.
+Representative examples include AutoCompressor, which learns segment-level summary vectors~\cite{chevalier2023adapting}, and GIST, which trains virtual tokens to encode the essential content of a prompt for reuse~\cite{gist}.

+Another direction focuses on hierarchical summarization, where long sequences are recursively condensed into higher-level abstractions.
+Methods such as chain-of-summarization~\cite{starcraftii} incrementally condense game-state trajectories by segmenting the temporal sequence into short windows and recursively summarizing them into higher-level representations.
+Similarly, NUGGET~\cite{qin2023nugget} organizes long contexts into structured summaries, enabling efficient retrieval and reasoning while keeping inputs within the context window.

+\textbf{Active Maintenance.} Active maintenance refers to preserving the contents of working memory over short intervals to ensure continuity in reasoning and action.
+In LLMGAs, failure to maintain such short-term state often leads to inconsistent decisions, even when recent events remain within the context window.
+A representative example is shown in PokéLLMon~\cite{hu2025pokellmon} (Figure~\ref{fig:panic_switch}), where agents repeatedly switch Pokémon in consecutive turns instead of attacking, and the issue is further exacerbated when chain-of-thought reasoning is adopted.

 From the perspective of generation, reasoning introduces cumulative stochasticity that can lead to divergent decisions.
 Self-Consistency CoT (SC-CoT)~\cite{SC} attempts to mitigate this inconsistency by applying majority voting across reasoning paths in every step.
-A simple and effective alternative, termed Last-Thoughts~\cite{hupokellmon}, explicitly carries the reasoning trace (the thought from the previous step) into the next prompt, ensuring that the model’s decision remains anchored to its prior deliberation.
-This lightweight continuity mechanism substantially reduces the consecutive switch rate and improves overall win rate, as shown in Table~\ref{tab:reason_evaluation}.
-A related approach is belief-state maintenance~\cite{li2023theory}: agents explicitly summarize their current understanding of the environment as a belief state, and then feed it into subsequent steps, which has been shown to improve consistency and collaboration in multi-agent tasks.

-Beyond prompt-level carryover, active maintenance can also be realized through other mechanisms.
-MEM1~\cite{zhou2025mem1} employs a reinforcement-learning-based controller that updates a compact shared memory state at every step, retaining salient information while discarding redundancy.
-HiAgent~\cite{Hu2024HiAgent} manages the working-memory buffer as subgoal chunks, dynamically overwriting completed chunks with concise summaries to ensure that only the most relevant reasoning traces remain active without relying on retrieval.
+One effective solution is Last-Thoughts~\cite{hu2025pokellmon}, which explicitly carries the reasoning trace from the previous step into the next prompt, anchoring decisions to prior deliberation and substantially improving consistency.
+Related approaches maintain short-term state by explicitly carrying compact summaries across steps.
+Belief-state maintenance summarizes the agent’s current understanding for reuse~\cite{li2023theory}, while MEM1~\cite{zhoumem1} and HiAgent~\cite{hu2024hiagent} update concise shared or subgoal-level memory states to retain salient information and improve short-horizon consistency.
+In a similar spirit, StateFlow conceptualizes an agent's task-solving process as a state machine, explicitly tracking task state through states and transitions while delegating sub-tasks to actions~\cite{wu2024stateflow}.